uber/uber-ios-sdk/README.md

 ## SDK Configuration
 In order for the SDK to function correctly, you need to add some information about your app.
 Locate the **Info.plist** file for your application.
 Usually found in the **Supporting Files** folder.
 Right-click this file and select **Open As > Source Code**

-Add the following code snippet, replacing the placeholders with your app’s information from the developer dashboard.
+Add the following code snippet, replacing the placeholders within the square brackets (`[]`) with your app’s information from the developer dashboard.
+(Note: Do not include the square brackets)

 ```
 <key>UberClientID</key>